SeHoonYang/swe/examples/chat_sig/README.md

 Access to http://~/join?env_id=PREVIOUSLY_ISSUED_ENV_ID

 # Limitation
-This example retrieve entire chatting messages from the server on every sync request.
-So if messages are stacked, performance will drop.
+This example uses signal variable.
+So when a new client joined to the environment, previous messages will not be shown to the new client.
+However, performance problem of normal chat example is solved.